camille-vo/SneakerBot/README.md

 Tasks run parallelly using [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster).

-Open a terminal and run the following:
+Open a terminal (you can use PowerShell on Windows), cd to project folder, and run the following:
 1. `$ npm install`
 2. `$ knex migrate:latest`
 3. `$ knex seed:run`